vedp3705/lunar-ML-demo/README.md

 - Output: Suitability heatmap, top 5 landing candidates

 ### B. Hazard Detection
-- Define hazardous areas as terrain where slope > 12–15°
+- Define hazardous areas as terrain where slope > 40°
+- **NOTE:** Ideal hazarous slope conditions to identify are usually 12-15° however this specific landing site seemed to lack any slopes thus the margin had be significantly dropped to be less strict
 - Generate a **hazard map** (binary mask)
 - Use it to block unsafe terrain from path planning